Spatterdock in pond with budding flower.

 There are multiple options for how to kill spatterdock that offer great or some control.

-• Liquid 2, 4-D (for ponds or lakes) – liquid that is diluted with water and sprayed over the plants.
-Most effective on treatment areas larger than a half acre, this allows longer contact-exposure time.
+2. Liquid 2, 4-D (for ponds or lakes) – liquid that is diluted with water and sprayed directly on and over the plants.
+Most effective on treatment areas larger than a half acre, this allows longer contact exposure time.

-• Cattail and Water Lily Control (Imox + surfactant) (for ponds or lakes) – liquids that are mixed and diluted with water and sprayed over the plants.
+4. Cattail and Water Lily Control (Imox + surfactant) (for ponds or lakes) – liquids that are mixed and diluted with water and sprayed directly on the plants.
+Will be absorbed only through the leaves and will offer some control.

 Treatment Tips: